igorocampos/WPFCalc/README.md

 ## Porting to .NET Core 3.0
 ~~For now, Visual Studio 2019 only supports the WPF Designer in .NET Framework projects.
 I have the intention to port this project as soon as Visual Studio starts to support WPF Designer in .NET Core.
 However, if you wish to do it sooner, there is a workaround explained [here](https://docs.microsoft.com/en-us/dotnet/core/porting/wpf#wpf-designer).~~

+### Update 2019-09-25
 From this week's release of VS2019 16.3.0, VS will render WPF design, so as promissed, I ported this project to .NETCore 3.0.
 For further information about the porting please see this [commit](https://github.com/igorocampos/WPFCalc/commit/5b3c95390b9a22fadd1df1f0afa36e367011118e)
 Don't forget to check Tools|Options|Environment|Preview Features|Use Previews of the .NET Core SDK (requires restart), otherwise the designer won't load.

+**Why Azure Pipelines is not passing**
+> Version 3.0.100 of the .NET Core SDK requires at least version 16.3.0 of MSBuild.
+The current available version of MSBuild is 16.0.0.0.
+Change the .NET Core SDK specified in global.json to an older version that requires the MSBuild version currently available.

+It seems like it is too early to use .NETCore 3.0 in Azure Pipelines

+### Update 2019-09-30
+Azure Pipelines was updated and all is well now.
+The only change that I needed to do was in the `vmImage`, when I ported to .NET Core 3.0 I left it as `ubuntu-latest`, however since this is a WPF project it needs to run in a Windows machine, so I changed to `windows-latest` and pipeline is green again ;)

 ## License